 - All price changes result from certain reasons meaning all traders and investors are taking decisions relying on some aspects that may according to their opinion, provoke any trend.

-- One can find the reasons of price fluctuations when conducting a detailed study of facts related to a certain asset.
+- One can find the reasons for price fluctuations when conducting a detailed study of facts related to a certain asset.

 - Every event that happened is going on right now or is planned for future will be the reason for some consequences that may affect quotes changes.